habbis/techblog/content/post/zfs_server.md

     # i use vim to create the file.
     vim /etc/docker/daemon.json

-    # In the file plac dish
+    # In the file place this
     {
       "storage-driver": "zfs"
     }

     # Then start docker again